BPhO Round 1

-- 1000 Commendations
+1000 Commendations

 Book prizes are also awarded for Top gold awards winners.

-Students achieving a certificate of any colour in the BPhO are very able physicists.
+Students achieving a certificate of any colour in the BPhO are very able physics problem solvers.
 We would encourage schools to present these certificates in a manner that recognises the significant achievement of successful students at a national level.

 Past papers can be found here.